shanelnumber5/341-web-design/_docs/topic-06/06-text-types/09-page.md

 <div class="divider-heading"></div>

-The `value` attribute "pre-fill's" a text box.
+The `value` attribute "pre-fills" a text box.
 Unlike `placeholder`, when the user clicks in the text box, the "pre-filled" text is not replaced.
 Instead, the user can freely edit, remove, or keep it.

 <div class="code-heading">